Dr. Gwendolyn Compton-Engle, Ph.D

 Background

-Dr. Compton-Engle is Professor in the Ancient Greek and Roman Studies program, and has taught at John Carroll University since 2002.
-She served as Director of the University Core Curriculum from 2010-2013 and chaired the Department of Ancient and Modern Languages and Cultures from 2017-2021.
+Dr. Compton-Engle served as Director of the University Core Curriculum from 2010-2013 and chaired the Department of Ancient and Modern Languages and Cultures from 2017-2021.
+She received the Distinguished Faculty Member Award from John Carroll in 2026.

 Areas of Expertise

-• Ancient Greek and Roman Studies has a wide scope
+• Greek and Roman theater

 Research Interests